 Proposal 4: TS 38.300 captures reference for NG control plane for NR Femto without NR Femto GW.

+Figure 4.X.3.2-1: Control plane for NG Interface for NR Femto to AMF with the NR Femto GW

 Proposal 1: The NR Femto shall only connect to a single NR Femto GW at one time when the NR Femto connects via the NR Femto GW.